ChristophReich1996/DeepFoveaPP_for_Video_Reconstruction_and_Super_Resolution/README.md

 implementation by Nvidia.
 To install the packages run `python setup.py install` for each package.
 The setup.py file is located in the corresponding folder.

-All required packages can be found in [requirements.txt](requirements.txt).
+All additional required packages can be found in [requirements.txt](requirements.txt).

-To install all dependencies simply run `pip install -r requirements.txt`
+To install the additional required packages simply run `pip install -r requirements.txt`.

 ## Results